RobotLocomotion/drake/doc/gallery.rst

 The material properties are simple to highlight the impact of the lighting model.
 (October 2018)

+(Update 2020) The OSPRay-based renderer had an impoverished API and was little used.
+For maintenance reasons, it has been removed.
+If, in the future, users feel they'd like to have it back, please post an issue and we can investigate its restoration and completion.

 .. raw :: html

   <iframe width="800" height="224" src="https://www.youtube.com/embed/UKxytyIJmq8" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>